PROGRESS NOT PERFECTION IN DECLUTTERING: WHY DECLUTTERING DOESN’T HAVE TO BE PERFECT

 Perfectionism in decluttering isn’t helpful.
 Shift your mindset away from getting it 100% right and focus instead on the benefits of a clutter-free home.

-Find a way to declutter your home that works for you, your family and your lifestyle.
+Find a way to declutter your home and put in place some decluttering strategies that work for you, your family and your lifestyle.
 Imperfect decluttering is still decluttering.
 It doesn’t matter whether you’ve followed the conventional rules, gone slow or fast, kept something you later recognise you didn’t need, or got rid of something you later found you did need.

 Decluttering is life-changing if you commit to the process, enjoy the journey and keep your end goal in mind.